grafana/loki/docs/sources/architecture/ring.md

 We use ring in Distributor and Ingester components of Loki.

 Loki in microservice mode usually can have multiple ingesters and distributors.
-This multiple instances of same component(ingester or distributor) forms a ring (more presicisly Consisten Hash Ring).
+This multiple instances of same component(ingester or distributor) forms a ring (more precisely Consistent Hash Ring).

 Both distributors and ingesters have their own ring.
 Write path looks like Client -> Distributors (ring) -> Ingesters (ring).
 Read path looks like Client -> Querier -> Ingesters (ring).